nguyenquan-2510/CPP-Snake-Game/README.md

 Ok no replay yet :)
 Dont ask me ..
 Cuz i copy the code line by line

+Maybe when i recreate this game in Lua using LOVE2D engine i 'll add the replay

 #############################################################
 CONFIGURE RAYLIB FOR VISUAL STUDIO